The Meaning of Love (album): Release

-Reception and legacy
+Reception

 Lynsey Hanley in The Telegraph wrote: "This whole record smacks of boil-in-the-bag songwriting and lazy, hasty production tarted up with cheesy strings."
 She stated that McManus's singing "lack[s] any discernible 'wow' factor" and is on par with "a karaoke regular or, at best, a provincial cabaret turn."
 Guardian journalist Caroline Sullivan also saw McManus's vocals as lacking the "wow" factor, which, she said, "could have enlivened some of these sub-Celine Dion torchers."
 An entertainment.ie critic said that McManus, whose vocal performances "never rise far above the level of a very average club singer", made fellow reality television music competition winners Will Young and Alex Parks "look like worldbeaters by comparison."

 McManus' native Scottish broadsheet press were not sympathetic.
 Leon McDermott of the Sunday Herald called the music "singularly unremarkable."
 He likened McManus to a "particularly adept ferry singer", while observing a lack of "emotion and anger, love and regret."
 In conclusion he said: "[S]he's competent, but sounds like a proficient karaoke singer rather than a bona fide pop star."
 Herald journalist Beth Pearson felt that the "tinny production and synths imported direct from the 1980s", made for a "thoroughly boring, unambitious debut."
 While The Scotsmans Fiona Shepherd delivered a track-by-track assessment of the record in which she criticised the quality of the material and described McManus as "another chicken-in-a-basket diva" with an "unremarkable" voice.
 Shepherd expressed a particular loathing for the cover version of Nina Simone's "Feelin' Good", which according to her, had "the guts ripped out of it."
 The track was derided by multiple reviewers.

 Some reviewers, while unfavourable, were more receptive to McManus's vocals.
 Sharon Mawer in AllMusic saw the bulk of the material as "very bland, tuneless, and unmemorable", but commended McManus's "undoubted talent."
 She did, however, argue that McManus gained publicity more for "her outsized weight" than her singing.
 Daily Mirror critic Gavin Martin stressed that she "can actually sing", but observed "some of the most horrifying material ever", with songwriting that is "drowned in cliche, seemingly knocked off with barely a thought."
 BBC News writer Tom Bishop was impressed by McManus's "soulful" singing on Pop Idol, but felt her vocals sound "muffled and restrained by pedestrian production" on this "dull" album.